Water quality tips for winter

-How about making resolutions for 2204 that will help improve the water quality of our city's lakes, rivers and streams?
+You can help improve the water quality of our city's lakes, rivers and streams -- even in winter.
 Here are a few lake- and river-conscious tips to keep in mind before the snow melts:

-Improving the soil can often be accomplished by adding organic matter such as compost.
+Oftentimes soil improvement can be accomplished through the addition of organic matter such as compost.
 Core aeration of your lawn in the fall will also help improve your soil, particularly if it is compacted from heavy use.
 Aeration helps water reach the roots of the grass plant and minimize water runoff.

 Washing your vehicle in your driveway or on the street contributes to runoff.
-Soap and petroleum products washed off your car flow directly into the storm sewer system.
-Water flowing through storm sewers, is not treated before it enters our city lakes and streams.
+Soap and petroleum products washed off your car flow directly into the storm-sewer system that sends them, un-treated, directly into our city lakes and streams.
 However, water from carwashes goes into the sanitary sewer system and is treated at wastewater treatment plants.